-Here’s the situation, you or your team have identified the need for rebranding – be it a merger or acquisition, desire for increased market share, relevancy, or 1/100 other reasons.
+Here’s the situation, you have identified the need for rebranding – be it a merger or acquisition, desire for increased market share, relevancy, or 1/100 other reasons.
 So now what?
 The process of rebranding can feel very daunting and intimidating, however in our opinion it shouldn’t be if approached strategically.
-To learn more and help demystify the process of rebranding, we polled our network asking them, “what’s the most intimidating aspect of rebranding.”
-Let’s dig into each an
+To help demystify the process of rebranding, we polled our network asking them, “what’s the most intimidating aspect of rebranding.”
+Let’s dig in to break down the barriers.

 Let’s start with the question “why are you even considering rebranding?”
 At TenTen, we feel this can be one of the most critical conversations, and one that can start with a simple whiteboarding session to determine what challenges a business is facing.
 “We encourage clients to do a ‘brain dump’, giving us all of the information on their business.
 This allows us to look for themes, level up ideas, play it back to them and establish tiers of prioritization,” noted TenTen founder, Darren Horwitz.